various-projects/JSib/README.md

 # January 2022 update: out of hiatus.
-The code is being currently re-written in TypeScript in a separate project ([jsib-ts](https://github.com/various-projects/jsib-ts)), that will replace this one once its current functionality level is reached.
+The code is being currently re-written in TypeScript in a separate project ([jsib-ts](https://github.com/various-projects/jsib-ts)), that will replace this one once the current functionality level is reached.
 A more modular approach is utilized and the abstractions are separated as much as it makes sense.

 # JSib
 Javascript (anonymous) imageboard engine.
 Well, mostly Javacript.
 Has a couple of PHP server-side functions ATM.